top of page

 Nail Care

 Always cut your nail straight across, following the natural contour of your nail.
-Do not cut down the sides as this can cause ingrowing toenails.
+Do not cut down the sides as this may cause ingrowing toenails.

 Use an emery board to gently file the edges of your nails.

-Ensure footwear fits correctly, as poorly fitting footwear can cause pressure on your nails and cause problems
+Ensure footwear fits correctly.
+Poor fitting footwear can cause an increase in pressure on your nails and pressure points on your skin causing issues such as corns, callus and blisters.

 A dab of olive oil/ cuticle oil using a cotton bud or your fingertip around your nails and cuticle can help them stay soft and prevent the build up of dry, hard skin.